How to become an audiologist

 • Those working at colleges and universities often work as professional researchers, develop audiology program curriculum, or train the next generation of audiologists.

-• The remaining portion of audiologists may work at long-term health care facilities, developmental learning or day care centers, facilities for people with intellectual disabilities, government agencies, branches of the United States military or companies with hearing conservation programs.
+• The remaining portion of audiologists may work at long-term health care facilities, developmental learning or day care centers, facilities for people with intellectual disabilities, government agencies, branches of the United States military, or companies with hearing conservation programs.

-6 Steps to Becoming an Audiologist
+6 steps to becoming an audiologist

 What qualifications do you need to become an audiologist?
-A doctoral degree and state licensure are required for all practicing audiologists in the United States.
+A doctoral degree and state licensure are typically required for all practicing audiologists in the United States.
 While each person’s journey is unique, below are six steps you may consider to become an audiologist.
+Remember that the pathway below is just one example of a potential way to become an audiologist.

-Step 1: Earn a Bachelor’s Degree
+Step 1: Earn a bachelor’s degree

-Step 2: Earn a Master’s Degree
+Step 2: Earn a master’s degree

 Numerous part-time and online program options are available if you wish to earn an advanced degree while gaining valuable work experience.
 Additionally, earning an MS in speech pathology may help you begin practicing as a speech language pathologist while you make progress toward becoming an audiologist.

-Step 3: Complete an AuD Program
+Step 3: Complete an AuD program

 Once you’ve earned either your bachelor’s or master’s degree, it’s time to begin your chosen four-year AuD program.
 Because audiology doctorate programs are not part of traditional medical school programs, taking the MCAT examination is not required.
-The first two years of any AuD program emphasize foundational coursework, clinical observations and assessments of practical understanding.
+The first two years of any AuD program emphasize foundational coursework, clinical observations, and assessments of practical understanding.
 The third and fourth years will include more hands-on practice via clinical experience, such as an internship program.
 Many AuD programs require a culminating capstone project.

 Some AuD programs offer the option to choose a specialization.
 The right specialization courses can offer additional preparation for the exact audiology career you desire.
 For example, if your goal is to work in a K-12 school setting, a pediatric audiology specialization may help you achieve that goal.

-Step 4: Pass the Praxis Examination in Audiology
+Step 4: Pass the Praxis Examination in audiology

-Educational Testing Service (ETS) administers the Praxis Examination in Audiology, which is required for professional certification and state licensure.
+The Educational Testing Service (ETS) administers the Praxis Examination in Audiology, which is required for professional certification and state licensure.
 The Praxis Audiology test measures the student’s ability to make sound clinical decisions, which makes completing a good clinical internship program critical to your success.
 A new version of the Praxis Audiology exam (and therefore, a new passing score calculation) is developed every 5-8 years.
 You may register for this exam after completing your AuD courses and clinical practicum hours.

-Step 5: Get Licensed by Your State
+Step 5: Get licensed by your state

 All states require professional licensing for audiologists, though requirements vary per state.
 For example, each state determines its own passing score for the Praxis Audiology exam in order to grant state licensure, the American Speech-Language-Hearing Association reports.
 You can find state-specific licensure information on ASHA’s website.
 After you select your state from the list, look for a link to a separate page that explains the licensing process for audiologists and speech language pathologists.

-Step 6: Complete Certification
+Step 6: Complete certification

 Professional certification in audiology is administered by two organizations: